Rows & Columns

-An important distinction to make here is the difference between the Column Elements and “column layout” of your Row.
+An important distinction to make here is the difference between the Column Element—which is a required, direct child of the Row Element—and “column layout” of your Row.
 "Columns" is where you add as many physical columns that you need in your Row, whereas "Layout" determines the percentage width for each Column in a specific position of the Row's layout.
 Column count is not limited by the layout of your Row.
 For example, you may wish to have 6 Column Elements within a Row and to have them laid out equally at 33.33% each.
 In this scenario, Columns 4-6 would visually appear on a new line but would still be within the same Row.

 Let's take that example above and walk through how we would make it happen with the new Row.
 The first thing you would do is add 6 Columns to the Row:

 Next, we would set the layout for the breakpoint we're working currently on (in this example we'll start with the XL breakpoint).
 There are multiple common preset configurations available to choose from such as 50% / 50%, 33.33% / 66.66%, et cetera.
 In this scenario, since we want 3 equal columns for our layout, we can choose the option below:

 Which would create the following output (the Column Elements have been styled to make visualizing them a little easier):

 You may have already noticed that there's something a little different to the Row when hovering over it: a faint, dotted line that appears within the vertical gaps of the Row.
 These are handles that can be grabbed within the live preview to horizontally resize the layout between adjacent Columns.
 The dotted line is only an indicator that appears on hover, but the entire gap is able to be dragged.
 Clicking down on any of the vertical gaps will reveal the following feedback: